Tyler-Landau/Fantasy-Sports/README.md

 The skills showcased here are:
 -
-  * The ability to use object-oriented programming.
+  * The ability to use object-oriented programming
-  * Proficiency in Java.
+  * Proficiency in Java
-  * Creation of a multiplayer network that updates in real time.
+  * Creation of a multiplayer network that updates in real time
-  * The ability to scrub a website for data.
+  * The ability to scrub a website for data
-  * The ability to work as a team under strict time constraints and little resource to complete a project to the clients satisfaction.
+  * The ability to work as a team under strict time constraints and little resource to complete a project to the clients satisfaction
+  * The ability to develop an app using Android Studio
+  * The ability to use GitHub to coordinate team efforts
+  * The ability to properly document and create UML diagrams of the software building process

 Built With
 -